dktr0/Punctual/REFERENCE.md

 texhsv "https://url-to-image-file" [x,y,...] -- accesses a texture built from the image file in question as hue-saturation-value (3-channel signal)

+hi -- analysis of how much power there is in the highest frequencies of the spectrum of the current sound output.
+Result is unipolar (0 to 1).

+mid -- analysis of how much power there is in the middle frequencies of the spectrum of the current sound output.
+Result is unipolar (0 to 1).

+lo -- analysis of how much power there is in the lowest frequencies of the spectrum of the current sound output.
+Result is unipolar (0 to 1).

+ihi -- analysis of how much power there is in the highest frequencies of the spectrum of the current sound input.
+Result is unipolar (0 to 1).

+imid -- analysis of how much power there is in the middle frequencies of the spectrum of the current sound input.
+Result is unipolar (0 to 1).

+ilo -- analysis of how much power there is in the lowest frequencies of the spectrum of the current sound input.
+Result is unipolar (0 to 1).

+fft [graph] -- detailed spectrum analysis (Fast Fourier Transform) of the current sound output.
+Graph argument is bipolar (-1 to 1) where -1 represents lowest possible frequency and 1 represents highest.
+Result is unipolar (0 to 1).

+ifft [graph] -- detailed frequency analysis (Fast Fourier Transform) of the current sound input.
+Graph argument is bipolar (-1 to 1) where -1 represents lowest possible frequency and 1 represents highest.
+Result is unipolar (0 to 1.)

 rgbhsv [r,g,b,...] -- convert every 3 channels of red-green-blue signal to hue-saturation-value

 hsvrgb [h,s,v,...] -- convert every 3 channels of hue-saturation-value signal to red-green-blue